 - Tissue lumps observed as swelling due to overfilling of the scar area

-Is there any recovery period or downtime after the procedure?
+Is there any recovery period or downtime after the scar fat transfer revision procedure?

-Following the procedure, you can return to your normal activities and work immediately.
+Following the scar fat transfer revision procedure, you can return to your normal activities and work in 1-2 days.
 You may experience mild pain and discomfort; there may be swelling, bruising and redness at the injection sites.
 Swelling that occurs at the treated scar area may be noticeable for several weeks or even months after the procedure.

 How long with results of treatment last?